redstrate/redstrate.com/content/blog/kde-dec2023/index.md

 # Outside of KDE

 [Nagged for a new QtKeychain release](https://github.com/frankosterfeld/qtkeychain/issues/244) due to a critical bug that would cause applications to never open KWallet5.
 Please also nag your distributions to package 0.14.2 soon!
 Anything using QtKeychain 0.14.1 or below won't work in Plasma 6.
-This doesn't affect people in the dev session, because QtKeychain is built from git.
+This doesn't affect people in the dev session, because QtKeychain should be built from git.

 Helping the Gentoo KDE Team with packaging Plasma 6 and KDE Gear 6.
 I managed to update my desktop to Plasma 6 and submitted fixes to get it closer to working.
 I also added [Arianna](https://github.com/gentoo/kde/pull/954), [PlasmaTube](https://github.com/gentoo/kde/pull/952) and [MpvQt](https://github.com/gentoo/kde/pull/945) packages.